 Different Kinds of Mediums

-The differences of Mental-Physical and Trance Mediumship explains the three main categories of Mediums and how they differ.
+The differences between Mental-Physical and Trance Mediumship explain the three main categories of Mediums and how they differ.
 Are you curious about what makes them different?
 Read on.

 #1.
 Mental Mediumship